 Yes, you read that right.
-When Japan feasts on Christmas, fast food chain KFC cheers!
+When Japan feasts on Christmas, fast-food chain KFC cheers!
 For a long time, Japan had no real Christmas traditions.
 In the 1970s, the fried chicken giant saw a gap in the market and developed a special holiday party bucket for Japanese consumers along with an ad campaign that suggested, “Here’s something you should do on Christmas”.
 And the Japanese listened…

 Fried chicken from KFC is now enjoyed by around 3.6 million Japanese families each Christmas.
 Demand is so high that buckets have to be reserved up to two months in advance.
-Since the original ad campaign, KFC have expanded on their holiday party bucket offering and now also include Christmas cake (a classic Japanese strawberry shortcake) as well as the usual trimmings.
+Since the original ad campaign, KFC has expanded on their holiday party bucket offering and now also include Christmas cake (a classic Japanese strawberry shortcake) as well as the usual trimmings.